facebook-pixel

 Application Tips:

-• Start early!
-Read these guidelines thoroughly and take note of any questions.
+• Read these guidelines thoroughly and take note of any questions.

 • Proofread!
-You can ask for a brief courtesy review by United Arts up to 2 weeks before the deadline.
+It can be helpful to have colleagues and other members of your organization review the application before final submission.
+You can ask for a courtesy review by United Arts before the deadline.

-• Gather the documents: organization financials (most recent IRS Form 990 or financial statements – balance sheet and income/expense statement), support materials (press, flyer/program, patron surveys, link to max 5 minutes of video, etc.) and Letter of Support
+• Gather your needed documents: organization financials (most recent IRS Form 990 or financial statements – balance sheet and income/expense statement), support materials (press, flyer/program, patron surveys, link to max 5 minutes of video, etc.), and Letter of Support.

 Important Dates